 Ambetter Secure Care has higher monthly premiums, but the lowest out-of-pocket expenses of the three plan types.

-For specific coverage and cost information, including the deductible, out-of-pocket expenses, and premium costs.
-You'll need to work with Ambetter directly.
+For specific coverage and cost information, including the deductible, out-of-pocket expenses, and premium costs, you'll need to work with Ambetter directly.
 Depending on your income, you may qualify for a tax credit subsidy on your monthly premium.

 Ambetter provides more than just logistical tools for members.
-Many of the extra features they offer also send the message that they want their members to get healthier and stay healthier.
+Many of the extra features it offers also send the message that Ambetter wants members to get healthier and stay healthier.
 These tools include a 24/7 nurse hotline that members can access for questions and medical needs.

 There are also health-promoting programs to support members with dealing with behavioral health and maternity and newborn care.
-Ambetter offers 24/7 Nurse Advice Line and integrated health management to enhance members ability to get the most out of their health care.
-Ambetter also offers Telehealth access with some of its plans.
-With Telehealth, members can have phone or video access to in-network providers for non-emergencies.
+Ambetter offers 24/7 Nurse Advice Line and integrated health management to enhance members ability to get the most out of their medical care.
+Ambetter also offers telehealth access with some of its plans.
+With telehealth, members can have phone or video access to in-network providers for non-emergencies.

 My Health Pays™ is Ambetter's rewards program to provide incentives for members to live healthier with better habits.
 You can earn money for taking a survey provided by Ambetter, getting a flu shot, or having your wellness exam, and this money can go toward your next premium.
 Members can be reimbursed for gym membership payments as well.
 This rewards program promotes health and well-being among Ambetter members.
 While this program is great, it's only available in some of the states Ambetter services.